Lustra (band)

 Lustra was an American rock band originally from Boston and later based in Los Angeles.
 The band started as Seventeen in 1996 before changing their name to Lustra in 2001 in response to a proposed lawsuit by a publication sharing the band's original name.

 The band is known for their 2004 song "Scotty Doesn't Know", which was featured in the 2004 teen sex comedy film EuroTrip.
 The song eventually became a sleeper hit after being included on their 2006 studio album Left for Dead, which helped the track chart on the Billboard Hot 100 at 75, their only entry on the chart.
 The band split up in 2016.

 History

 Seventeen (1996–2001)

-Band members Chris Baird, Nick Cloutman, Jon Baird, and Jason Adams first played together in 1996 under the name Seventeen, releasing two full-length anlbumbs and an EP under this name.
+Band members Chris Baird, Nick Cloutman, Jon Baird, and Jason Adams first played together in 1996 under the name Seventeen, releasing two full-length albums and an EP under this name.
 Bruce Fulford joined the group shortly before the release of their 1999 EP.
 Legal challenges from Seventeen magazine eventually led the band to change names in 2001; Jon Baird also left the group that same year.